Category Archives: Carolyn Jones

 Grade: B+

-Playing like an extended episode of the Twilight Zone, and to the film’s credit, it preceded the television series, at a brief one hour and twenty-minute running time the film is successful at achieving thought-provoking post-film dialogue and has been crowned with the cult-classic status along with similar creepy themed genre films that blossomed during the 1950s.
+Playing like an extended episode of The Twilight Zone, and to the film’s credit, it preceded the television series.
+The film successfully achieves thought-provoking post-film dialogue at a brief one-hour and twenty-minute running time.
+It has been crowned with cult-classic status and similar creepy-themed genre films that blossomed during the 1950s.

 Set in the fictional sunny California town of Santa Mira, the film gets off to an exciting start as we witness a screaming man in an emergency room attempting to be calmed by staff.
 The harried man claims to be a doctor and recounts, via flashbacks, the events leading up to the present day.